mjfos2r/custom_barcode_design/Installing_TDFPS.md

 Okay it was a bad path. the script was being executed from the TLD and the paths were as if it was executed from within scripts.

 Fixed and successfully compiled.
-Test run in kmer mode also was successful.
-For some reason it does not work if the output is not within the project dir.
-I will just move everything after it successfully runs.
+Test run in kmer mode also was successful. ~~For some reason it does not work if the output is not within the project dir.
+I will just move everything after it successfully runs.~~ red herring. it outputs to the mounted path just fine.

 ***